welpo/git-sumi/website/docs/faq.md

 set -e  # Exit on any error.

 # Check if git-sumi is installed.
-if ! command -v sumi &> /dev/null
+if ! command -v git-sumi &> /dev/null
 then
     echo "git-sumi is not installed.
 Please install it.
 See https://sumi.rs for instructions." echo "Alternatively, edit or remove the commit-msg hook in .git/hooks/commit-msg."